Transliteration and Translation

 When the celebration will be sans the sounds of the Panchajanya conch.

-Where are you Krishna, where is your dear friend Dhananjoy (Arjuna)?
+Where are you Krishna, where is your dear friend Dhananjoy?2

 Do make my elder brother and me endless and changeless.

-We are grateful to Rintu for offering a translation for this very lofty eulogy by Chinmoy for his elder brother.
+1 We are grateful to Rintu for offering a translation for this very lofty tribute by Sri Chinmoy to his elder brother.
 The question of which elder brother is being referred to is perhaps partially solved by the pet name the poet uses to refer to him.
 “Dada”, meaning elder brother, is what the young boy called his eldest brother Hriday; whereas he called Chitta “Madhyamda”, meaning middle brother, and Mantu was “Tunuda”, little elder brother.